STEP THREE: Discover the Main Point of the Sermon (Reduce the sermon to one sentence)

 1. Summarizes the MPS and main divisions

-Dr. Wayne McDill devotes three helpful chapters to exegeting the passage of what he calls Text Analysis in his 12 Essential Skills for Great Preaching.
+Dr. Wayne McDill devotes three helpful chapters to exegeting the passage of Text Analysis in his 12 Essential Skills for Great Preaching.

 2. State the MPT (or the exegetical idea) of the passage (What did the passage mean to the original audience)